reachbsr-EKA/admissibility-execution-control/README.md

 The engineering program subsequently continued into deterministic execution control, finite behavioral completion, and a Lean semantic core closed, verified, frozen, and package-integrated at `v0.1.126`.
 Those completed results now form a bounded baseline for a further engineering frontier concerned with preservation and verification of artifact identity, reproducible execution state, provenance, authority, claim correspondence, and epistemic standing across recursive continuation.

+The repository is organized so that external evidence, established engineering results, formal results, active engineering, structural interpretations, historical provenance, and open research remain explicitly distinguished.

+Completed engineering results and active engineering are separated deliberately: the former have a bounded public evidence surface, while the latter may contain substantial implementation work whose complete public evidence package has not yet been frozen.

-The repository is organized so that external evidence, implemented engineering results, formal results, structural interpretations, historical provenance, and open research remain explicitly distinguished.
-Each downstream artifact can therefore be inspected on its own technical merits without requiring prior agreement with the first-principles framework that generated the research trajectory.
+Each downstream artifact or research object can therefore be inspected according to its own evidentiary standing without requiring prior agreement with the first-principles framework that generated the research trajectory.

-Three transitions in this trajectory are load-bearing rather than merely chronological:
+Four transitions in this trajectory are load-bearing rather than merely chronological:

 1. **structural admissibility → engineering continuation**
 2. **represented continuation → execution authority**
 3. **informal structural distinctions → formal and independently inspectable realization**
+4. **verified realization → preservation of warranted standing across recursive continuation**

+The fourth transition defines the current engineering frontier.
+Verification establishes something about an artifact under specified conditions; it does not by itself establish that the artifact's identity, provenance, authority, claim correspondence, and epistemic status remain correctly preserved as that artifact is reproduced, transferred, incorporated, or recursively continued.

-The current engineering frontier extends these transitions from control of individual continuations toward preservation of warranted identity, provenance, authority, and verification across recursively evolving computational and formal artifacts.
+The current engineering program therefore extends deterministic control from the authorization of individual continuations toward preservation of the relations required for warranted downstream reliance.

 ### Evidence boundary